 BFS is now table stakes.

-Built for Shopify (BFS) was designed as a quality signal — a certification that tells merchants this app has been manually tested for speed, security, and native Shopify design patterns.
+Built for Shopify (BFS) was designed as a quality signal, a certification that tells merchants this app has been manually tested for speed, security, and native Shopify design patterns.
 It originally carried some prestige.
-In 2026, with more than 17,000 apps in the store, it's become something closer to a baseline expectation for any serious app.
+In 2026, with more than 25,000 apps in the store, it's become something closer to a baseline expectation for any serious app.
 The apps without it are increasingly at a disadvantage in categories where BFS apps dominate the first page.
+Whether the certification effort actually pays back depends on your category, which I work through in is Built for Shopify worth it.

 The apps that compound